 we advise you on the documentation to retain to evidence the submission of the application.

-we assist you in applying for a Restricted CoS (if required)
+we assist you in applying for a Defined CoS (if required)

-we assist you with creating and assigning the Restricted or Unrestricted CoS is to the future employee, and
+we assist you with creating and assigning the Defined or Undefined CoS is to the future employee, and

 we support you with general queries and any queries from UKVI in relation to the CoS.